SwetaKhalti/khalti-docs-official-repo/content/gotchas.md

 - **Payment errors**

-If you get error response "Amount must be less than 1000." while testing, check you have complete all the contract process.
-If you are using live keys contact [merchant support](/#support) for further details.
+If you get error response "Amount must be less than 200." while testing, check you have complete all the contract process.
+If you are using live keys contact merchant support for further details.

 - **Frame Options and Clickjacking protection**